samarinm/APML/README.md

 ## Set up Python

-In order to set up Python on your own machine, I recommend using [Anaconda](https://www.anaconda.com/products/individual).
+In order to set up Python on your own machine, we recommend using [Anaconda](https://www.anaconda.com/products/individual).
 Follow the steps outlined in our [YouTube instruction video](https://youtu.be/-RJnYbxVZTg) to install Python and getting started with the Jupyter notebooks.

 If you are more advanced and/or Anaconda is already set up on your machine, you can create a new environment with the necessary libraries through